rh-telco-tigers/cnv-demos/README.md

 12. Set any advanced settings and click next
 13. Review your settings and click import
 14. Select the new VM and watch the import process, and wait for it to complete.
+15. Power from the Actions menu select "Start Virtual Machine"
+16. Select the console and watch your imported VM start.

 ## Importing a VMDK